-An increasingly popular option available to washer and dryer owners everywhere is the ability to vertically stack their washer and dryer rather than arranging them side-by-side.
-With the invention and continuous improvement in quality and features for front-loading washers and dryers, this option has never been more available than it is now.
-But what benefits can stacking offer, what do you need to create a stacked washer/dryer pair, and can any washing machine or dryer be stacked vertically?
-We’ll answer these questions and more in this helpful guide on vertical washer-dryer stacking.
+Stackable washer and dryer sets are an increasingly popular option available to home owners.
+You can now vertically stack most front load washer and dryers rather than arranging them side-by-side.
+But what benefits can stacking offer, what do you need to create a stacked washer and dryer pair, and can any washing machine or dryer be stacked vertically?
+We’ll answer these questions and more in this helpful guide on stackable washers and dryers.

 Why Should I Stack?

-There are two popular reasons why users decide to go with a stacked washer-dryer layout.
-The first is that they have no other choice—many homes or rental units have their laundry sets located in small closets where vertical space is the only space available.
-But even those who have additional space are opting to go vertical because it allows them more functional floor space that can be used for storage or left open for a clutter-less appeal.
+There are two popular reasons why you might decide to go with a stacked washer and dryer layout.
+The first is that you have no other choice—many homes or rental units have their laundry sets located in small closets where vertical space is the only space available.
+But even those who have additional space are opting to go vertical because this set up affords for more functional floor space.
+Leaves more room for storage in a laundry room and has clutter-less appeal.

-Gone are the days when consumers and homeowners are constricted to the builder-grade laundry centers that are immovable and space-hogging.
+Gone are the days when we were constricted to the builder-grade laundry centers that are immovable and space-hogging.
 As vertically stacked arrangements have become more popular, nearly all washers and dryers being manufactured are built to have stacking compatibility.
 Even the largest units which might seem un-stackable are being produced with vertical stacking capability as a key feature.

 How are laundry manufacturers able to do it?
 Over the last ten years or so, companies and researches have been focusing on ways to both minimize the vibrations caused by washers and dryers and safely deal with the vibrations that do occur.
 As a result, vertical stacking kits combined with washers and dryers that are made to be stacked are no longer a safety concern due to vibrations or any other potential risk.

-What Components Make Up a Stacked Washer Dryer Setup?
+What Components Make Up a Stacked Washer and Dryer Setup?

 If you’re worried about vertical stacking being a complicated or costly process, set your fears to rest.
 The only parts involved are a front-loading dryer, front-loading washer, and a stacking kit.
 This kit, generally sold separately, secures the two machines together safely and solidly.
 You should never try to stack your washer and dryer without a stacking kit.
 Even minimal vibrations could cause them to shift, resulting in the top machine falling off and damaging itself, your home, and potentially you or a family member.

-It’s also important to remember that the washer most always go on the bottom in a stacked arrangement.
+It’s also important to remember that the washer always goes to the bottom in a stacked arrangement.
 The washer is much heavier than the dryer (particularly when filled with water) and provides a secure base, and it also tends to vibrate more than the dryer making the ground the safest place for it to be.

 Make a Connection

-Connections for stackable washer-dryer sets are the same as for traditional arrangements.
+Connections for stackable washer and dryer sets are the same as for traditional arrangements.
 You’ll need a 110V connection for the washer, plus a water intake and drain.
 The dryer will either use gas or a 220V electric connection.
 Some dryers offer a steam feature, though these units generally come with a Y-adapter that will allow them to share a water supply line with the washer.

 Selecting the perfect washer and dryer for your stacked setup will not only improve your laundry experience but can save you time, money, and significant headaches.
-We’ve put together this list of effective tips to keep in mind when you’re on the hunt for an effective stacked washer-dryer pair.
+We’ve put together this list of effective tips to keep in mind when you’re on the hunt for an effective stacked washer and dryer pair.

 Measure Your Space You may be surprised by how many consumers forget about this step, assuming every washer and dryer will fit their space just because the last set did.
 Get out the tape measure and find out how much room you’re working with, then compare those measurements when shopping for a washer and dryer.
 Don’t forget to measure space vertically as well, particularly if you’re going with a vertical arrangement.
 As for width, contemporary machines generally come in sizes of 24”, 27” or 29”.
 Don’t forget depth as well—modern machines are about 3”-4” deeper than older models.